 The Council is required to keep its Constitution under review.
 The Monitoring Officer undertakes reviews as necessary in consultation with the Constitution Working Group and recommends any changes considered appropriate.
-During 2021/22 a review of the Council's Constitution was reviewed and the proposed amendments were approved by Council in February 2022.
+During 2022/23 the Council's Constitution was reviewed and the proposed amendments will be presented for approval by Council during Summer 2023.

 The Monitoring Officer is an experienced local government solicitor and the Council's Assistant Director of Governance.
-The Monitoring Officer for 2021/22 appointed deputies to discharge the duties in their absence.
+The Monitoring Officer for 2022/23 has an appointed deputy to discharge the duties in their absence.
 The function of the monitoring officer is described in the Council's Constitution.